 Carnero Creek Special Interest Area: This 42,800-acre area has a high-quality population of native Rio Grande cutthroat trout.
 Designating this area in the forest plan will improve native Rio Grande Cutthroat trout habitat and ensure that species conservation is the management priority for the area.

-Whether you are a hiker, birdwatcher, angler, camper or simply enjoy the silence and solitude of God’s creation, you can play an important role in the forest planning process!
+Get Involved: Whether you are a hiker, birdwatcher, angler, camper or simply enjoy the silence and solitude of God’s creation, you can play an important role in the forest planning process!
 Through giving a public comment, attending a public meeting or joining us at one of our events, you can help can make difference by ensuring the protection of vital watersheds, wildlife habitat and corridors, and our way of life for future generations.